aspect-build/aspect-cli/docs/aspect_run.md

+---
+sidebar_label: "run"
+---
 ## aspect run

 Build a single target and run it with the given arguments

 ### Synopsis

-Equivalent to 'aspect build [target]' followed by spawning the resulting executable.
+Equivalent to `aspect build <target>` followed by spawning the resulting executable.

 Documentation: <https://bazel.build/docs/user-manual#running-executables>